Behind The Scenes Of My First Year In Practice – Big Lessons Learned & How Much I Made

 At the time I was charging $150 for an initial consult and $60 for a follow-up.
 I needed about 5 new clients a month just to pay rent.

-Within a couple of months I had to have a very awkward and uncomfortable conversation… I needed to be released from my rental agreement.
-I couldn’t afford it any more.
-If you’re considering renting or profit sharing in a clinic setting, read this first.
+Within a couple of months, I had to have a very awkward and uncomfortable conversation… I needed to be released from my rental agreement.
+I couldn’t afford it anymore.

 LESSON # 3 – Single sessions & one-time follow-ups will leave you broke and angry.